Tishomingo, Oklahoma

-Tishomingo is the largest city in, and the county seat of, Johnston County, Oklahoma, United States.
-The population was 3,034 at the 2010 census, a decline of 4.1 percent from the figure of 3,162 in 2000.
+Tishomingo is the largest city in and the county seat of Johnston County, Oklahoma, United States.
+The population was 3,101 as of the 2020 census, an increase of 2.2% over the population of 3,034 reported at the 2010 census.
 It was the first capital of the Chickasaw Nation, from 1856 until Oklahoma statehood in 1907.
-The city is home to Murray State College, a community college with an annual enrollment of 3,015 students.
+The city is home to Murray State College, a community college with an annual enrollment of 3,000 students.
 Tishomingo is part of the Texoma region.

 History

-Tishomingo was named for Tishomingo, who died of smallpox on the Trail of Tears near Little Rock, Arkansas, after the Chickasaws had been removed from their original homelands in and around Tishomingo, Mississippi.
+Tishomingo was named for Tishomingo, who died of smallpox on the Trail of Tears near Little Rock, Arkansas, after the Chickasaw had been removed in the 1830s from their original homelands in and around Tishomingo, Mississippi.